Polymer/old-docs-site/1.0/tools/tests.md

 This guide refers to Web Component Tester as `wct`, which is its command line interface.

-Note: You can also use [polyserve](https://github.com/PolymerLabs/polyserve) to run your test suite in the browser.
-This allows you to use browser features like dev tools and HTML inspection to debug your unit tests.
-You can then open the corresponding HTML page which contains the test suite in your browser and immediately view the successful and failing tests.

 ## Quick start

 This section shows you how to: